aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

 ![](./assets/dms1.png)

- # Create a source endpoint for Oracle RDS
+ # Create a Source endpoint for Oracle RDS

-  Click Create Endpoint.
+  Click **Create endpoint**.
 Enter the values as follows:

 |Parameter|Description|
   |-------------|--------------|